tenacityteam/tenacity/CONTRIBUTING.md

 correct the commit messages for you and inform you about what we had to correct for future reference.
-However, if you would like to get seriously involved with our project and take on responsibilities such as as reviewing and merging patches, your abidance to the following rules will also be one of the factors that will be considered.
+However, if you would like to get seriously involved with our project and take on responsibilities such as as reviewing and merging patches, your compliance to the following rules will also be one of the many factors that will be considered.

 Apart from including a DCO, as mentioned earlier, the following are also very
 important: